VamKon/AzureNotes/AzureDev.md

   manual-integration disables automatic sync
 * App Service Plans:
   * Free, Shared - run on same VM as other app service plans, cannot scale
   * Basic, Standard, Premium and Premium V2 - runs on dedicated VMs.
 Higher the tier more the scaling.
-Deployment slots are only available on Standard plan and up
+Deployment slots and scaling are only available on Standard plan and up
   * Isolated - dedicated VMs, dedicated VNets, provides network and compute isolation, max scale out capabilities.
 * `Always On` can be enabled to keep app always loaded even when there is no traffic.
 Available in `Basic` service plan and above.
 * You can scale based on a custom metric from App Insights